googleapis/api-linter/docs/rules/0131/request-name-reference.md

 ## Details

-This rule looks at any message matching `Get*Request` and complains if the `name` field does not have a `google.api.resource_reference` annotation.
+This rule looks at the `name` field of any message matching `Get*Request` and complains if it does not have a `google.api.resource_reference` annotation.

 ## Examples